Note: The following is a story based on real youth experience of the author.

 But now my solid string of good fortune was interrupted!
 As I landed at Oxnard airport the Mooney brakes were virtually non-existent.
 They had been unneeded for prior landings, but now I was directed by the control tower to turn off the runway to a taxiway.
 Since I couldn’t slow down enough to do so, I made a hasty decision to turn off the main runway on the grass in between taxiways, attempting to climb back onto the main taxiway which was somewhat elevated.
 Since the Mooney only has an 8.5″ prop clearance from tip to ground, it struck the raised asphalt taxiway!

 The damage resulting in a slightly twisted prop tip.
-However after receiving some remedial straightening by the local shop, I was once again able to depart without incident.
-Finally returning to my temporary home base near Sacramento California with a friend flying escort in his Cessna 172.
+However after receiving some gratus remedial straightening by the local shop, I was once again able to depart without incident.
+Finally landing at a temporary California airstrip location, with a friend flying escort in his Cessna 172.

-Advising the Louisville Seller that I had reached home safely was a satisfying end to this highly memorable flight.
-It was truly a ‘flight to remember’ for me.
+The Louisville Seller was quite joyful that I reached my destination safely!
+A satisfying conclusion to this highly memorable flight.
+Indeed it was truly a ‘flight to remember’ for me!

-But now, many months later, it was time to return my beloved Mooney back to the USA after being frustrated by Canadian Transport regulations, ah but that’s another story.
+But now, many months later, it was time to return my beloved Mooney back to the USA, after being completely frustrated by Canadian Transport regulations, ah but that’s another story…

 It won’t please recruiters, but I cannot recommend joining the Royal Canadian Navy.
 As a 5 year recruit from Vancouver it had seemed like a good escape from teenage reality.
 Although I had held down a couple of jobs in Vancouver, the future just wasn’t bright.
 So at 17 I joined the RCN and travelled to their Cornwallis Nova Scotia boot camp